Back to Health News & Stories

 • Communicate

 Talking to your OB/GYN provider about your sex life can be the easiest or most challenging thing for you to do—it all depends on your comfort level.
-If you have concerns, be sure to ask questions during your annual exam or in a separate appointment.
-Remember, you have a right to information, so don't be afraid to ask.
+If you have concerns, ask questions during your annual exam or in a separate appointment.
+Remember, you have a right to information, so don't hesitate to ask.

 Also, OB/GYNs work with women who have similar concerns every day, so you won't say anything that will embarrass them.
-And, we try to make the conversation as comfortable as possible so it doesn't embarrass you either.
+And we try to make the conversation as comfortable as possible so it doesn't embarrass you.

 • Lubricate